- If your Windows 10 touch keyboard is too big, you can adjust some registry settings to resize it.

 The on-screen keyboard is a feature conveniently built into the Windows 10 platform.
 If the virtual keyboard is too small or too big and you cannot properly use it, read the troubleshooting steps below and learn how to resize it.

 The solution listed in this tutorial will work regardless of what Windows-based device you are currently using.
-Anyway, here is what you need to do for resizing your virtual keyboard.

-What to do if on-screen keyboard is too big/ too small?
+What can I do if on-screen keyboard is too big/ too small?

 - Press Win+R hotkeys.
 The Run box will be displayed on your device.